Strawberry Fields REIT (STRW)

 AI Analysis | Feedback

 Moishe Gubin has served as the Chief Executive Officer and a director of Strawberry Fields REIT since its organization, and as Chairman of the Board since June 2021.
-He founded Strawberry Fields REIT in 2014.
-Prior to this, from 2004 to 2014, he was the Chief Financial Officer and a manager of Infinity Healthcare Management, LLC, a company involved in managing skilled nursing and other healthcare facilities.
-Mr. Gubin's career began in the nursing home business, which underpins Strawberry Fields' focus on skilled nursing and acute care industries.
-He is also the founder of the Midwest Torah Center Inc., a non-profit spiritual outreach center.
+He previously served as the Chief Executive Officer of the Predecessor Company since 2014 and as the Co-Chief Executive Officer and Chairman of the Board of the BVI Company since 2015.
+From 2004 to 2014, Mr. Gubin was the Chief Financial Officer and a manager of Infinity Healthcare Management, LLC, a company involved in managing skilled nursing and other healthcare facilities.
+Mr. Gubin is a licensed certified public accountant in New York.
+He is also the founder of the Midwest Torah Center Inc., a non-profit spiritual outreach center, and serves as a director of OptimumBank Holdings, Inc.

 Greg Flamion joined Strawberry Fields REIT as Chief Financial Officer in January 2024.
-Before this, he served as CFO of Zimmerman Advertising, an agency under Omnicom Group Inc., from 2014 to 2023.
-Mr. Flamion has also held various accounting and finance positions at publicly traded companies, including Diageo and Bristol Myers Squibb.
-He is a licensed Certified Public Accountant in the State of Indiana.
+Prior to this, he was the CFO of Zimmerman Advertising, an agency under Omnicom Group Inc. (NYSE: OMC), from 2014 to 2023.
+Mr. Flamion has also held various accounting and finance positions at publicly traded companies, including Diageo (NYSE: DEO) and Bristol Myers Squibb (NYSE: BMY).
+He holds a degree in Economics from Purdue University and an MBA from the University of Florida, and is a licensed Certified Public Accountant in Indiana.

 Jeffrey Bajtner, Chief Investment Officer and Chief Operating Officer

-Jeffrey Bajtner has served as Strawberry Fields REIT's Chief Investment Officer since March 2022 and Chief Operating Officer.
-He joined the company in June 2021 to oversee all acquisition and disposition activities and also serves as Director of Investor Relations.
-From 2015 until joining Strawberry Fields REIT, Mr. Bajtner oversaw acquisitions and asset management at BlitzLake Partners, a Chicago-based real estate developer.
-From 2012 to 2015, he worked with the asset management and capital market teams at NorthStar Realty Finance Corp.
+Jeffrey Bajtner has served as Strawberry Fields REIT's Chief Investment Officer since March 2022, having joined the company in June 2021 to oversee all acquisition and disposition activities.
+He also serves as the Director of Investor Relations.
+From 2015 until joining Strawberry Fields REIT, Mr. Bajtner was responsible for acquisitions and asset management at BlitzLake Partners, a Chicago-based real estate developer.
+Earlier in his career, from 2012 to 2015, he worked with the asset management and capital market teams at NorthStar Realty Finance Corp.

 AI Analysis | Feedback